NorthropGrumman/jellyfish/docs/books/jellyfish-user-guide/running-jellyfish.md

 ---
 {% include base.html %}

-We'll cover actaully running Jellyfish in this chapter.
+In this chapter, we will cover actually running Jellyfish.
 We'll use Jellyfish to intially create the micro-service projects.
 We'll then create a "system" project which is useful for testing.

 # Updating the SD Project
 Before we generate the project, we'll want to make a few updates to the model.
 Since we've decided on using a micro-service architecture for our system, we want to add metadata to our model to convey that decision.
 This metadata **does not impact Jellyfish in any way**.
-It just helps communicate that the sub-components of the `SoftwareStore` system our realized as micro-services and not some other type of architecture.
+It just helps communicate that the sub-components of the `SoftwareStore` system are realized as micro-services and not some other type of architecture.

 First, we'll include the `system` stereotype in the `SoftwareStore` model: